salesforce/p4-fusion/README.md

 [Optional, Default is 100] --refresh
         Specify how many times a connection should be reused before it is refreshed.

+[Optional, Default is 1000] --flushRate
+        Rate at which profiling data is flushed on the disk.
 ```

 ## Build